 Pro Tip: Full-day and even 3/4-day tours will feel like long days due to an 8 a.m. departure and lengthy commutes.

 Upon arriving at the spa, we were ushered into the women’s locker room.
 We were each given a locker to stow our belongings and provided a robe, towel, and flip-flops.
-We then had a few minutes to relax in the open-air waiting area and enjoy a cold strawberry juice.
-There was a nice spread of fruits, water and juices and ample seating in the shaded waiting area, in little woven huts, or on lounge benches in the sun.
+We then had a few minutes to relax in the open-air waiting area and enjoy a glass of cold strawberry juice.
+There was a nice spread of fruits, water, and juices to enjoy in the shaded waiting area, in little woven huts, or on lounge benches in the sun.

 Our massages took place in two connecting rooms, so we were essentially in one larger room together.
-I imagine this is also how a couples’ massage would work.
 The lights were dimmed and the setting serene.
 When my masseuse placed a warm blanket over me, I felt completely relaxed.

-After our massages, Ashley and I checked out the spa’s other amenities.
+After our massages, Ashley and I checked out the spa’s other amenities, which are included when you book a spa service.
 We baked a bit in the sauna, froze a bit in the cold plunge pool, giggled at the sensation of the bubble massage bed, and warmed back up in the Jacuzzi.

 Pro Tip: When you book a spa appointment, you have access to all of the aforementioned amenities plus a steam room, so bring your swimsuit and plan to stay a while before or after your massage.
 Also, don’t forget that the spa services are not included in the all-inclusive package, so you’ll need to bring a credit card (and cash if you plan to tip) to your appointment.

 The gym is also outfitted with weight and strength-training machines, ellipticals, a bench, and free weights.
 There are fresh towels, ice-cold Gatorade, and a small assortment of fruit.
-It is open from 6 a.m. to 8 p.m. daily, so you can get your fitness on while on vacation.
+During our stay, the gym was open from 6 a.m. to 8 p.m. daily.
+Certainly, you can get your fitness on while on vacation at Dreams Las Mareas.

 Pro Tip: If you are like me, you need your jams in the gym.
-Many music streaming services won’t work in Costa Rica, and for some reason even the music I’ve paid for and downloaded via iTunes to my iPhone would not play when I was in the gym.
+Many music streaming services won’t work in Costa Rica.
 One way around this is using a VPN so your ISP location isn’t identified as Costa Rica.
-Since I wasn’t prepared for this issue, I was left in a pinch during my workout.
-Luckily I realized I could play music videos on my YouTube app.

 Each night at Dreams Las Mareas provides opportunities to drink, dance, and be entertained.